Get the guide in PDF form so you can explore Maui from the airplane, from you phone, or from anywhere you happen to be between your home and Maui!

 Wanna know where to snorkel each day?
 Get the Maui Snorkel Report in your email’s inbox each morning by signing up here.

-It’s no surprise that West Maui is hands down the most popular region for vacationers on the island.
+West Maui is hands-down the most popular region for vacationers to the island of Maui.

 The best snorkeling in the world often takes place in bays or coves that are protected from wind, waves, and strong ocean currents.
 Fortunately for us, West Maui is flush with favorable geography.